DSP3-apps/ncea-frontend/README.md

 ## TODO

 - [ ] Make sure to update the readme.md file if it is outdated or contains new information
+- [ ] External API consumption should be segmented.
 - [ ] Enhance the creation of Hapi server logic
 - [ ] Check over the content of the 404 and 500 error pages and tailor to suit
 - [ ] Update the build status badges if they are outdated or wish to add new